Recent Recipes

 I also wanted to comment/ask about personal food trends.
 Do you ever notice that you get really into certain foods?
 I'm talking about food phases.
 Lately, I've really been into:

-, especially jalapenos and serranos.
+Green Chiles, especially jalapenos and serranos.
 Poblanos sometimes, too.

 Beer, because Minnesota actually has a pretty rad craft beer scene.
 Plus, my friend Kim's beer blog is inspiring me to understand and appreciate beer even more than I previously did.